ranfysvalle02/blog-drafts/llm-agg.md

 ![MongoDB Aggregation Pipeline Visualization](https://raw.githubusercontent.com/ranfysvalle02/blog-drafts/main/xa1.png)

-The MongoDB Aggregation Framework provides a powerful data processing pipeline where documents are transformed to produce aggregated results.
-By executing complex calculations and data manipulations directly on the server-side, it significantly reduces the volume of data that needs to be transferred across the network.
-This optimization is crucial when working with Large Language Models (LLMs) - specially those that are hosted remotely like OpenAI.

-LLMs excel at understanding and generating human-like text, but they can be constrained by the size of their context window (the amount of input text they can process at once).
-Preprocessing and aggregating data with MongoDB's Aggregation Framework effectively shrinks the dataset that needs to be fed to the LLM.

-By moving the math and the data aggregation to MongoDB, you can leverage the LLM's language capabilities for high-value tasks like:

-* **Generating insightful summaries and interpretations:** Summarizing pre-aggregated trends identified by MongoDB.
-* **Crafting compelling narratives:**  Turning  data points into engaging business reports.
-* **Answering complex questions about the data:**  The LLM can combine its understanding of the processed data with external knowledge to provide richer answers.

-MongoDB's Aggregation Framework provides an efficient and straightforward solution for this complex analysis.
-Here's how you could write the query:

-### Calculating the ROI

-We've established the need to determine the return on investment (ROI) for each stock over a specific period.
-This task requires filtering transactions by stock symbol, calculating ROI, and sorting them to identify the top performers.
-But how do we achieve this within the database itself?
-That's where the power of aggregation pipelines comes in!

-Problem: we need to determine the return on investment (ROI) for each stock over a certain period.
-This task involves filtering the sales by product, calculating the ROI, and then sorting these to find the stocks with the highest returns
+The aggregation pipeline we will be building calculates the total buy and sell values for each stock, and then calculates the return on investment by subtracting the total buy value from the total sell value.
+The stocks are then sorted by return on investment in descending order, so the stocks with the highest returns are at the top.
+If you’re new to MongoDB, I suggest you build this aggregation pipeline using the aggregation builder in compass, then export it to Python.

-Solution: First unwind the 'transactions' array, then group by `transactions.symbol` and calculate the `buyValue` and `sellValue` for each group.
+To achieve this, we first unwind the 'transactions' array, then group by `transactions.symbol` and calculate the `buyValue` and `sellValue` for each group.
 Project the `symbol` and `returnOnInvestment` fields  (calculated by subtracting `buyValue` from `sellValue`) fields.
 Sort by `returnOnInvestment` in descending order.

+Here's how you could write the query:

 ```javascript
 [